jvde-github/AIS-catcher/README.md

 - Makefile now autodetects library locations: ```make``` will only build for installed SDR libraries
 - recalibration of decoding parameters resulting in a small improvement in sensitivity
 - added [instructions](https://github.com/jvde-github/AIS-catcher#microsoft-visual-studio-2019-rtl-sdr-only) and a solution file for building AIS-catcher with RTL-SDR support on Windows using Visual Studio 2019 and above (at a few requests)
 - proper call to close devices at the end of the program and automatic termination if device is disconnected.
-For Windows please use the latest version of the [rtl-sdr library](https://github.com/osmocom/rtl-sdr/commit/2659e2df31e592d74d6dd264a4f5ce242c6369c8).
+For Windows please use the latest version of the [rtl-sdr library](https://github.com/osmocom/rtl-sdr/commit/2659e2df31e592d74d6dd264a4f5ce242c6369c8) with [this fix](https://github.com/osmocom/rtl-sdr/commit/2659e2df31e592d74d6dd264a4f5ce242c6369c8).

 **Release version 0.32**: Support for the **Raspberry Pi Model B Rev 2** via performance enhancements at the cost of a  small tradeoff in sensitivity.
 I implemented a trick to speed up fixed point downsampling for RTLSDR input at 1536K samples/second.
 Furthermore a new model (```-m 5```) is introduced  which uses exponential moving averages in the determination of the phase instead of a standard moving average as for the default model.